uml-dc2-2016-spring/gg-gpg/README.md

 describe your weekly progress here

 #### Progress (Week 3/29)
-describe your weekly progress here
+So far only code done is initial proof of concept of TCP server/ socket which will receive/send gpg encrypted data, respectively.

 #### Usage
-This is very incomplete and has everything hardcoded to my own values.
-There is nothing to run right now.
-But the gist is here.
-However, at the time of writing this is only run in a linux environment. dependencies: gpg command, created keys, a public key for destination encryption.
+See config example file. setup config example file with appropriate values, and run the main.py script with the config file as an argument. main.py will create a directory structure with each channel's input fifo and output log. to send to a channel's remote, simply `echo msg > fifo` to view the output log, `tail out` or any other file viewing command.

 #### Getting Started

-Requirements: a system with the "gpg" command on its path.
+Requirements: a linux system with the "gpg" command on its path.

-prerequisite public keys downloaded
+prerequisite public and private keys must be downloaded and added to the gpg keyring.

 #### Feature implementations  :
-* signing messages
+* signing messages - a receiver will either see the sender's IP or their uid real name value as the sender based on whether or not the message is signed.
 * config file for settings
-* File transfer
+* File transfer - implemented with
-* separated programs for sender and receiver
+* separated programs for sender and receiver - each channel can send or receive, or both.
-* create fifo file and text output file with messages
+* create fifo file and text output file with messages - each channel has a fifo object and a text output object for what it has received/sent.